Agezao/React-StatisticsAndDataMining/README.md

 <h2>What data do we need to feed this mind?
 And how to collect these? 🐟</h2>
 <p>We can construct such intelligence with just some simple data from how users play React, like how much games have they played, average score, average time playing, etc. but as long as this study progress you will see how much information such simple data can carry.
 Everytime a React user finish a play we collect some data from their run, like the score, time playing on that run and some other things, after that, the data is sent to our <a href="https://nodejs.org/">NodeJS</a> server API and stored on a <a href="https://www.mongodb.org/">MongoDB</a> database so we can analyze them later and React players can have a "Global Highscore" feature to know how they perform versus another players.</p>
 <br>
-<h2>Okay we have the data, but now what?</h2>
+<h2>Okay we have the data, but now what? 🐁</h2>
 <p>To create a powerfull engine for React's brain just a bunch of data isn't enough, we need to extract the gold from this soil, and for this "extraction" our pickaxe were metamorphosed in <a href="http://www.r-project.org/">R</a>, a well rooted programming language in the field of statistical computing and graphics.</p>
 <p>Since R is out for a long time now we have a lot of usefull libraries on the web to use, a lot of content on stackoverflow to answer our questions and a lot of free courses avaiable over the internet, so it wasn't a pain at all to learn and apply R on this project.</p>
 <p><b>With the right tools in hands and fresh data from our users we can start the mining.</b></p>
 <br>
 <hr>
-<small>*all the data, numbers and graphs used below are avaiable in this repository within the code to reproduce them;</small><small>**the data provided as date or time will be presented as +00:00 UTC but will be discussed as -3 GMT since 80% of React players came from this time zone;</small><small>***all the graphs presented here can be found in the ./Plots folder in this repository;</small>
+<small>*all the data, numbers and graphs used below are avaiable in this repository within the code to reproduce them;*</small><small>*the data provided as date or time will be presented as +00:00 UTC but will be discussed as -3 GMT since 80% of React players came from this time zone;*</small><small>*all the graphs presented here can be found in the ./Plots folder in this repository;*</small>
 <br>
 <h2>What react users have said to us?</h2>
 <h4><b>First, we analyze how React users perform within the game in a general way:</b></h4>